bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 ## Phases for Development of HTML5 Client

-We’ve mapped out the development of the HTML5 client in three phases:
+We’ve mapped out the development of the HTML5 client in the phases:

-  1. Viewing a live BigBlueButton session using an HTML5 browser (view presentation updates, streaming audio/video, two-way chat).
+  1. Viewing a live BigBlueButton session using an HTML5 browser (view presentation updates, view desktop sharing, two-way chat, two-way audio, respond to polls, emjoi icons).
-  1. Broadcast audio/video from an HTML5 browser using WebRTC
-  1. Support for all presentation features of BigBlueButton in HTML5
+  1. Presentation capabilities: advance slides and switch presentation.
+  1. Two-way video
+  1. All presenter capabilities
+  1. All moderator capabilities

-The following describes our efforts to implement phase 1: viewing a live BigBlueButton session using an HTML5 browser.
-The current builds support webRTC audio and we are working on adding video support through webRTC.
+The following describes our efforts to implement Phase 1: viewing a live BigBlueButton session using an HTML5 browser.
+The current builds support WebRTC audio and we are working on viewing the presenter's desktop via WebRTC video.

 ## UI